ralowe/docs/ios/authentication.md

 }
 ```

-> Optional: If your app deployment target is < iOS 11, add the following callback in your App Delegate's `application:open url` method:
+> Optional: If your app deployment target is < iOS 11, add the following callback in your App Delegate's `application:open url` method.
+This callback is required, because `SFSafariViewController` is used in < iOS 11 to integrate with the Hosted UI.

 ```swift
 func application(_ application: UIApplication, open url: URL, sourceApplication: String?, annotation: Any) -> Bool {